"We want a report that gives us order-wise total labor hours spent to complete the whole order", asked one of my contacts.

 An example:

 Let's say a 30 workstations line is used to make an order (Style#123) of 2000 pieces.
-It took total 8 days to complete the order for 30 operators.
-On the first day, 20 operators worked for average 4 hours on this order and on the last day 15 operators worked for average 5 hours.
-Other days six days all 30 operators were present and the whole day they worked on this style only.
+It took a total 8 days to complete the order for 30 operators.
+On the first day, 20 operators worked for an average of 4 hours on this order, and on the last day 15 operators worked for an average 5 hours.
+On other days six days, all 30 operators were present and the whole day they worked on this style only.

-Threfor calculate total hours worked on this order
+Therefore calculate the total hours worked on this order

 = (20 x 4)+ (30 x 8 x 6) + (15x5) Hours